Skip to main content

 Edit Text

-There are three locations in which you can edit font choice and size.
+There are three locations where you can edit your font style and size.

 1. The Message tab